imsimransingh/weatherApp/README.md

 # Author
 # Simran Singh

-# In this demo crud followings are included:
+# In this demo followings are included:

 On Backend